When her alarm rang at 6:30, Cassey groaned and didn’t want to get up.

 Somewhere along the way she’d lost her passion for life and her love for herself and for others.

-She decided to take a few days off and sit with what she really wanted at this stage of her life…
+She decided to take a few days off, to recharge and sit with what she really wanted at this stage of her life…

 And then check back in with Susie as she moved toward her new beginning.